CloudI/website/Book_Recommendation_Application.rst

 Integration Method
 ------------------

 There are several different methods for applications to call CloudI services.
-The alternatives depend on whether the application is "external" (i.e., not part of CloudI) or "internal" (i.e., a CloudI service).
+The alternatives depend on whether the application is "external" (i.e., run inside an operating system process external to the Erlang VM) or "internal" (i.e., run inside the Erlang VM).
+Applications written in C, C++, Java, JavaScript, Perl, PHP, Python, and Ruby would be of "external" type.
+Applications written in Erlang or Elixir would be an "internal" type.

 ================= ================== =====================================================================================